-There are 15 names in this directory beginning with the letter C.
+There are currently 15 names in this directory beginning with the letter C.

 A line made on the roof by snapping a taut string or cord dusted with chalk.
 Used for alignment purposes.